Blankenberge: Cultural history

 The World's Largest Sand Sculpture Festival, featuring giant sand sculptures (Zandsculptuur) took place on the beach in June until 2012.

-Nature & Landscape
+Nature and landscape

 Blankenberge is located on the Belgian North Sea coast.
 There is a wide beach with a seawall and promenade.
 The town is below the sea wall so that one ascends steps to reach the sea from the town.
 East of Blankenberge are the Zeebos and De Fonteintjes nature reserves.
 To the south is the Uitkerkse Polder nature reserve.